jhelison/jhelison/README.md

 - 👋 Hi, I’m @jhelison
-- 👀 I’m interested in react/python
+- 👀 I’m interested in Rust
-- 🌱 I’m currently learning electron/django
+- 🌱 I’m currently learning blockchain
 - 💞️ I’m looking to collaborate on special projects

 - 📫 How to reach me **jhelisong@gmail.com**